10 Things I Wish I'd Known Before Starting Intermittent Fasting

 The best way to get through this is to keep busy.
 Start intermittent fasting on a day or week that you're on the go.
 I actually did my first day of IF on a six-hour plane ride because I was able to sleep, read, and watch movies most of the time without being inundated with images of food or the temptation to eat.

 Don't torture yourself by doing things that involve food.
 Stay out of the kitchen and away from grocery stores and restaurants.
-Avoid watching other people eat, preparing food, or scrolling through Pinterest recipes for tomorrow's dinner.
+Avoid watching other people eat, preparing food, or scrolling through Instagram for ideas for tomorrow's dinner.

 One of the benefits of IF is that it gives you more freedom in your diet to eat foods you may have put limits on before (like no carbs or no pizza).
 It allows you to eat larger meals.
 So while you're restricting your eating window, don't be too restrictive in what you eat during that time.
 In other words, don't just eat a tiny kale salad and call it a day.

-Personally, I found that if I didn't monitor my calorie intake, I'd end up gaining weight, even though I wasn't eating breakfast.
-So be sure to count your daily calories.
+Personally, I found that if I didn't monitor my calorie intake, I'd end up overeating, and then gaining weight, even though I wasn't eating breakfast.
+So be sure to track your daily calories.
 You can use an app or a food journal; just be sure to create a calorie deficit if losing weight is your goal.

 One trick I learned to help avoid bingeing on that first meal (and during the rest of my eating window) was to break my fast with a piece of fruit and a handful of nuts.
 It usually did the trick for taking the edge off my hunger, then I'd eat a big meal about 30 to 60 minutes later, and I could eat slowly, really enjoy it, and stop when I was full.

 Go Easy on the Workouts